 Mountain pine beetle is the most serious insect pest of ponderosa and lodgepole pine forests in Colorado.
 Outbreaks periodically kill large numbers of pines.
-Recent evidence indicates that mountain pine beetle populations are on the rise statewide.
+Mountain pine beetle populations have been on the rise statewide.

-Internal symptoms, visible only by removing a portion of bark with a hatchet, include the beetle's distinctive tunnel system, wood which is stained bluish-gray and beetles themselves; they are brown and about one-eighth inch long.
+Internal symptoms, visible only by removing a portion of bark with a hatchet, include the beetle's distinctive tunnel system, wood stained bluish-gray and the beetles themselves; they are brown and about one-eighth inch long.
 Mountain pine beetles overwinter in the tunnel system as small white grubs with brown heads.

 During outbreaks, infested trees produce enough mature beetles to kill one to three more trees.
 A community-wide program of prevention and beetle population reduction is necessary in areas of high-value pines.

-Prevention involves encouraging individual tree vigor, thinning dense, older pine forests, and application to live valuable trees of the insecticide carbaryl.
+Prevention involves thinning dense, older pine forests, and application to live valuable trees of the insecticide carbaryl.

 Population reduction involves cutting infested trees before beetles exit from them and performing one of the following: solar treating the trunk with clear plastic, debarking or chipping the trunk, or burning or hauling infested trunks to a site at least a mile from pine forests.